Alexander-NL/Alexander-NL/README.md

       <td align="center"><img src="https://github.com/Alexander-NL/Alexander-NL/blob/main/BakaNoHero.gif"/></td>
     </tr>
     <tr>
-      <td valign="text-top">Go-Block is a 3D Tower defense game that has 2 unique maps and have Infinite waves of enemies and 2 towers that has different value and strength opening up different strategies by using `TowerTargetting.cs` and `TowerBehaviour.cs`.
-Killing enemies gives money which can be used to buy more Towers.
+      <td valign="text-top">Go-Block is a 3D Tower defense game that has 2 unique maps and have set ammount of waves of enemies and 2 towers that has different value and strength opening up different strategies by using `TowerTargetting.cs` and `TowerBehaviour.cs`.
+Killing enemies and selling currently used towers gives money which can be used to buy more Towers.
 Post processing includes: Bloom, Vignette, Colour Adjustment, Gamma.</td>
       <td valign="text-top">TOP 20 Gimersia.
 2D Rage Game</td>
     </tr>
     <tr>